Seklusyon: Plot

 In the course of his investigation, Padre Ricardo arrives at a convent to question its Mother Superior about Sister Cecilia.
 Despite her rudeness, the Mother Superior willingly gives him Cecilia's records, but warns him to stop investigating and never return.
 The records state that Cecilia was gang raped during the War, and part of her face was burned.
 She later became Anghela's teacher; it is implied that Anghela healed her wounds.
 He also discovers that Anghela was raised in an orphanage and was adopted.
 To Ricardo's surprise, one document appeared to have the name "NgaHela" written on it, an anagram of “Anghela” and is said to be the name of the Devil incarnate.
 The document further explains that Anghela's healing and miraculous powers come not from God, but the Devil.
 With this evidence of Anghela as a false prophet and Cecilia being one of her minions, Ricardo visits the bishop to warn him of Anghela's true nature, but at the same moment, Sandoval bursts into the room and shoots the bishop dead.
 He informs a shocked Ricardo about Anghela's whereabouts and that she is waiting for him.

 As the deacons finish their training, Anghela convinces them to redeem themselves from their sins by feeding their vices, sometimes using Sister Cecilia as a pawn for her schemes.
-Marco indulges his gluttony; Fabián is revealed to be abusive towards women due to the abuse he received from his mother; while Carlo is shown to be a pedophile.
+Marco indulges his gluttony; Fabián is revealed to be abusive towards women due to the abuse he received from his mother; while Carlo is revealed to be a pedophile.
 During a Black Mass held by Anghela in the monastery chapel, Miguel unsuccessfully tries to convince the other deacons that she must not be trusted.
 He angrily denounces Anghela a false prophet and runs into the woods, where he is followed by Anghela, Cecilia, and the three deacons.
 During the chase, Miguel trips and is knocked unconscious.
 A flashback shows Miguel's relationship with Erina, whom he left pregnant with their child to enter the priesthood.
 Betrayed and heartbroken, Erina hanged herself after giving birth.
 Anghela sees Miguel and heals his head wound, and on waking he realizes she is his daughter.
 At the chapel, Anghela resumes her satanic liturgy and has the four deacons drink from a chalice filled with the black liquid.
 Miguel does so, but is still doubtful.